 ◊ Second place winners will receive a monetary prize of US$500

-◊ The winners will have the opportunity to attend the Bretton Woods Committee Annual Meeting, to be held June 27, 2016 in Washington, DC
+◊ The winners will have the opportunity to attend the Bretton Woods Committee Annual Meeting, to be held in April 2017 in Washington, DC

 ◊ Top essays will be published on the Committee’s website and shared with Committee members and friends via its quarterly newsletter

 Failure to comply with application processes and requirements may result in disqualification from the contest.
-Students related to Bretton Woods Committee officers or staff are not eligible to win.
+Students related to Bretton Woods Committee officers or staff are not eligible.